-It’s LinkedIn after all.
-With a LinkedIn account, you can get jobs recommended according to what you put in your profile and your activity as well as preferences, and with jobs for almost anyone and in every conceivable professional field, you’d be amiss not to invest in your very own LinkedIn account.
-And hey, if you have a specific field of work you’re interested in, LinkedIn gives you the option to search specifically for whatever position your heart is set on.
+It’s LinkedIn, after all.
+With a LinkedIn account, you can get jobs recommended according to what you put in your profile and your activity and preferences.
+With jobs for almost anyone and in every conceivable professional field, you’d be amiss not to invest in your very own LinkedIn account.
+And hey, if you have a specific field of work you’re interested in, LinkedIn allows you to search specifically for whatever position your heart is set on.

 Leave No Stone Unturned

-During the not so arduous process of fleshing out your LinkedIn profile, you need to make it your goal to fill out as much as humanly possible in order to reap the full benefit of your LinkedIn account.
-It’s good practice to try and use descriptive keywords during this process to add a bit of SEO zing to the mix.
-It’s not exactly applied quantum physics to understand; You’ll be exponentially more relevant in LinkedIn’s searches if your profile is full of valuable and worthwhile information, even more so if it contains relevant and smart keywords, but try to avoid stuffing it full of them so as not to turn people away when they look at your LinkedIn account, because you better believe that most people will judge you based on what you say and do there, much like in real life (nobody wants to sit next to the laughing lizard man in public).
+You’ll be exponentially more relevant in LinkedIn’s searches if your profile is full of valuable and worthwhile information, even more so if it contains relevant and smart keywords, but try to avoid stuffing it full of them so as not to turn people away when they look at your LinkedIn account because you better believe that most people will judge you based on what you say and do there, much like in real life (nobody wants to sit next to the laughing lizard man in public).

-And don’t forget to add a bit of personality to your profile as well; Ever since LinkedIn decided to follow suite with most other social networks and adopt cover photo functionality, most everyone has been making use of this by adding more flair to their LinkedIn account.
-Of course, it goes without saying that LinkedIn is a professional network and you want your choice of cover and profile picture to reflect that, so keep that in mind while you browse your gallery.
+And don’t forget to add a bit of personality to your profile.
+Ever since LinkedIn decided to follow suit with most other social networks and adopt cover photo functionality, almost everyone has been using this by adding more flair to their LinkedIn account.
+Of course, LinkedIn is a professional network, and you want your choice of cover and profile picture to reflect that, so keep that in mind while you browse your gallery.

-We mentioned adding keywords to strengthen your LinkedIn SEO a bit, but we think it’s prudent to maybe expand a bit on that so as to avoid any mishaps; Take your job title for example, without too much embellishing or blowing anything out of proportion, you can add an element of SEO by adding a few strategic keywords.
-“On-Site Hardware Sales Representative” sounds a lot more professional than “Tool Salesman,” right?
-Kind of a vague idea but hopefully you get what we mean; spice up your title while trying to stay grounded, so as to present yourself better and show up in more people’s scope.
+We mentioned adding keywords to strengthen your LinkedIn SEO, but we think expanding on that is prudent to avoid mishaps.
+Take your job title, for example; without too much embellishing or blowing anything out of proportion, you can add an element of SEO by adding a few strategic keywords.
+“On-Site Hardware Sales Representative” sounds more professional than “Tool Salesman,” right?
+It’s a vague idea, but hopefully, you get what we mean: spice up your title while trying to stay grounded to present yourself better and show up in more people’s scope.

 It’s a Social Network Still

-And if you’re confident enough in your prowess and expertise, you can start your own group and start growing your very own thriving community full of entrepreneurs and moguls.
-Create one around a specific industry-related topic, start producing high quality content and share it with your members and followers and establish yourself as a thought leader in your niche, generating more and more potential leads with each new bit of content as you go.
+And if you’re confident enough in your prowess and expertise, you can start your group and grow your thriving community full of entrepreneurs and moguls.
+Create one around a specific industry-related topic, start producing high-quality content and share it with your members and followers and establish yourself as a thought leader in your niche, generating more and more potential leads with each new bit of content as you go.